utcs356/sp25/_pages/4_congestion_flow_control.md

 ### Implementation

-The objective of this assignment is to implement a transport layer protocol called `UT TCP` that supports reliable and efficient communication.
-As the name suggests, many of the ideas are adopted from the existing TCP implementation, but it is much simpler version.
+The objective of this assignment is to implement a transport-layer protocol called `UT-TCP', which supports reliable and efficient communication.
+As the name suggests, many concepts are adopted from the existing TCP implementation, but `UT-TCP' is a significantly simplified version.
-We provide skeleton code that includes a `UT TCP` socket and its corresponding APIs in `ut_tcp.h`:
+We provide skeleton code that includes a `UT-TCP` socket and its corresponding APIs in `ut_tcp.h`:

 **Provided APIs**

-* `ut_socket()`: Creates a new UT TCP socket, which maintains information such as the address, send/receive buffers, sliding window, and congestion control.
+* `ut_socket()`: Creates a new UT-TCP socket, which maintains information such as the address, send/receive buffers, sliding window, and congestion control.
   * When a socket is created, a dedicated thread binds to it, handling data transmission and reception via the begin_backend function.
 * `ut_close()`: Closes the socket.
 * `ut_read()`: Reads data from the receive buffer.